Charlotte Betts: The House In Quill Court

-I like the hit and miss relationship between Venetia and Jack; a wounded soldier, through a lot of the book he is divided as to how he feels for her one minute we have the beautiful scene in the shop where they are getting close and nearly kiss and the next he gives her the cold shoulder and calls her a thief and a gold digger, but the fact is even when they dislike each other intensely you can see that spark and that is the absolute beauty of Betts writing, you know what the character’s are thinking and feeling even though it’s not on the page and that is a gift that not a lot of writers has.
+I like the hit-and-miss relationship between Venetia and Jack; a wounded soldier, through a lot of the book he is divided as to how he feels for her one minute we have the beautiful scenery in the shop where they are getting close and nearly kiss and the next he gives her the cold shoulder and calls her a thief and a gold digger, but the fact is even when they dislike each other intensely you can see that spark and that is the absolute beauty of Betts writing, you know what the characters are thinking and feeling even though it’s not on the page and that is a gift that not a lot of writers has.

-A slight tremor ran down her back, as if it being stroked with a feather.
-A few months ago she would never have believed that Jack would look at her with such warmth and had pushed aside even the tiniest acknowledgment of how very attractive she found him.
+A slight tremor ran down her back as if it were being stroked with a feather.
+A few months ago she would never have believed that Jack would look at her with such warmth and had pushed aside even the tiniest acknowledgement of how very attractive she found him.
 But those thoughts were becoming harder to deny.

 He held out his hand.
 “Friends?”